-This course is designed for students who have interests in the fields of design, apparel, textiles, and clothing construction.
-This course introduces students to intermediate techniques associated with sewing, serging, and pressing equipment.
+This course is designed for students who have interests in the fields of design, apparel, and/or textiles.
+This course introduces students to intermediate/advanced techniques associated with sewing, interior design, and fashion design.
 Individual projects using design principles will be used as vehicles to further develop the students' skills.
-Experiences may include pattern design, principles of clothing construction, fitting and alteration, custom sewing, home decorating, and other entrepreneurial opportunities.
+Experiences may include pattern design, principles of clothing construction, fitting and alteration, home design, and other entrepreneurial opportunities.